Maia-Everett/lintian.eu/_posts/2024-09-07-warcraft-retrospective-34.md

 ![The Flight from Lordaeron](/assets/wr/20240907141405_1.jpg)
 {% endfigure %}

+Adding to the annoyance, most of the enemy units are undead, so Death Coil doesn't work on them.
+It can only be used to heal allied undead units.

 We fight through undead, golems and eventually demons, making an army composed of necromancers, ghouls, crypt fiends, meat wagons, and abominations.
 One detail I appreciate is that periodically, hostile zombies and ghouls spawn in our rear.
 While they're a weak nuisance, they provide enough of a distraction that you can't afford to sit idle for long, just in case you had ideas of going away from keyboard while your units replenish HP and mana.

 Some of the enemy packs are led by dreadlords, but confusingly, they aren't our main three dreadlords, they're just... some dreadlords.
 The one at the final gate leads a pack consisting of two regular abominations and an awesome boss abomination.